 Real estate is the most popular asset for self-directed retirement accounts and is a great long-term investment.
 Efficient and compliant management of real-estate properties owned by Real Estate Retirement Accounts, particularly when there are multiple owners, can be achieved in several ways, which will be outlined in this post.
 Continue reading “How to Manage Real Estate in Your SDIRA, Solo 401k, or Defined Benefit Plan”

 What Are Self-Directed Retirement Accounts?Self-directed retirement accounts, which can be in the form of IRAs or Qualified Plans, allow you to use retirement money for non-traditional investments and retain all the tax benefits of those vehicles.
-Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, mortgage notes, and tax liens – all of which are forms of generating income from real property.
+Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, private loans, hard money loans, mortgage notes, and tax liens – all of which are forms of income generation from real property.
 Continue reading “Self-Directed Real Estate Retirement Accounts For Real Estate Agents”

 Unlock Your Employer 401(k) to Get Checkbook Control Continue reading “In-Service Distributions: Checkbook Control Solo 401k & IRA-LLC”